airbnb/chronon/docs/source/test_deploy_serve/Test.md

 Optional parameters:

-`--endable-hitter`: enable skewed data analysis - include the heavy hitter analysis in output, only output schema if not specified
+`--enable-hitter`: enable skewed data analysis - include the heavy hitter analysis in output, only output schema if not specified

 `--start-date` : Finds heavy hitters & time-distributions for a specified start date.
 Default 3 days prior to "today"